 Information Systems Security Master's Degree

 For those of you who enjoy the prospect of hacking prevention and IT policy, a master's degree in information systems security can be the start of a great career.
 This article looks at the typical makeup of a master's program, including common courses.
-Schools offering Computer Forensics degrees can also be found in these popular choices.

 What Might I Learn in an Information Systems Security Master's Degree Program?

 Some specific degrees available in this field include a Master of Science in Computer and Information Systems Security and a Master of Science in Information Security and Assurance.
 You may also be able to enroll in a school that offers a Master of Science in Computer Information Systems with a concentration in security.